Below is important information you may need to know!

 If your child is experiencing COVID-19 symptoms, please keep them home and follow the CDC Guidelines.
 They should return to school when they meet the following criteria:

 New York State Public Health Law requires that every child entering 6th Grade must have proof of receiving the Tetanus, Diphtheria and Pertussis (Tdap) Booster.
 Students entering 7th Grade must also have proof of receiving the Meningococcal vaccine.
 Both of these vaccines must be given after age 10.
-Please contact your health care provider to make sure your child has what they need to attend school in the fall.
+Please contact your healthcare provider to make sure your child has what they need to attend school in the fall.

 New York State Education Law mandates that all students in 7th Grade, and all students new to the district, have a current health appraisal on file in the health office.
 These appraisals must have been given within the last twelve months.
 Please ensure that we have a copy of your child's latest health appraisal by requesting that your pediatrician send it to us via fax (249-6420) or have your student drop it off in our office.